 Depending on the type of office space you have, and whether you own or rent the facilities, you could consider better insulation.
 For example, up to 40% of heating can escape through ceilings, so ensuring the roof is well insulated could dramatically cut energy bills.

-For any business, having a positive cashflow is essential, as it provides the funds needed for growth.
-As such, consider utilising these techniques to reduce energy bills.
-From enabling remote working to switching off equipment when not in use, these measures could help to boost company cashflow.
+For any business, having a positive cash flow is essential, as it provides the funds needed for growth.
+As such, consider utilising these techniques to reduce energy costs.
+From enabling remote working to switching off equipment when not in use, these measures could help to boost company cash flow.